nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/GWAS-in-the-cloud/aws_instance_setup.md

 ## Step 1: Create AWS account

-* Go to <http://aws.amazon.com/> and click on the "create an AWS account" button located on the top right.
-If you have an existing AWS account, click the "Sign in to an existing AWS account" option below the "continue" option on the sign-up page and log in to your account as a root user.
+* Go to <http://aws.amazon.com/> and click on the <span class="highlight_txt">create an AWS account</span> button located on the top right.
+If you have an existing AWS account, click the <span class="highlight_txt">Sign in to an existing AWS account</span> option below the <span class="highlight_txt">continue</span> option on the sign-up page.
+Log in to your account as a root user.

 !!! note "New Account"

     * To create a new account, fill in your email, (create a) password and choose a name for your AWS account.
-Click "Continue".
+Click <span class="highlight_txt">Continue</span>.

     * On the next page, fill in your name, phone number and address.
 Check the AWS customer agreement box.

-    * Once you click "Create Account and Continue", you will be redirected to a payment info page.
+    * Once you click <span class="highlight_txt">Create Account and Continue</span>, you will be redirected to a payment info page.
 Fill in your credit card info.
 Account approval/creation requires two factor authentication and may take a few mins (to hour or days).
-When you receive the code, enter it and click "Verify Code"
+When you receive the code, enter it and click <span class="highlight_txt">Verify Code</span>

     * You can now log in and launch an instance!

 ## Step 2: Configure and launch the virtual machine

-* Next, click on the "Launch a virtual machine" option as shown in the image:
+* Next, click on the <span class="highlight_txt">Launch a virtual machine</span> option as shown in the image:

 ![](./images-gwas/GWAS_General_Launch.png "Launch virtual machine")

 ### Step 2A: Select the right geographical region

-* For this tutorial, it is important to select the "Ohio" amazon machine image.
+* For this tutorial, it is important to select the <span class="highlight_txt">Ohio</span> amazon machine image.
 The geographical region of your remote machine is displayed on the top right of this page (shown in image below)."

 ![](./images-gwas/GWAS_General_aws_ohio.png "Machine location Ohio")

-* If it does not say "Ohio", click on the drop down arrow and select: `US East (Ohio)`.
+* If it does not say "Ohio", click on the drop down arrow and select: <span class="highlight_txt">US East (Ohio)</span>.
 ![](./images-gwas/GWAS_General_aws_ohio_selection.png "Machine location dropdown menu")

 ### Step 2B: Select the right Ubuntu image